The Weeknd: 1990–2008: Early life

-Abel Makkonen Tesfaye was born on February 16, 1990, in a city in Ontario, variously reported to be Toronto, or Scarborough.
-(Note: Toronto and Scarborough were separate cities when Tesfaye was born, and the latter was amalgamated into the former in 1998.)
-The only child of Ethiopian immigrants Makkonen Tesfaye and Samrawit Hailu, (Note: Tesfaye's biological parents were never married.
-When Tesfaye made a donation to the University of Toronto's Ethiopic program in November 2020, the full name of his mother was revealed as Samrawit Hailu.) who separated shortly after his birth, he was raised in the suburb of Scarborough by his mother and grandmother.
+Abel Tesfaye (born Abel Makkonen Tesfaye) was born on February 16, 1990, in a city in Ontario, variously reported to be Toronto, (Note: Cited to multiple sources:) or Scarborough.
+(Note: Cited to multiple sources:) (Note: Toronto and Scarborough were separate cities when Tesfaye was born, and the latter was amalgamated into the former in 1998.)
+The only child of Ethiopian immigrants Makkonen Tesfaye and Samrawit Hailu, who separated shortly after his birth; he was raised in the suburb of Scarborough by his mother and grandmother.
+During his childhood, his mother worked several jobs, including in nursing and catering, while attending night school.
 Tesfaye's patronymic is spelled "Makkonen" instead of the traditional Ethiopian name "Makonnen".
 The similarity with the Finnish surname Makkonen is pure coincidence.
 The spelling of Tesfaye's patronymic might be the result of a typographic error or a new form of the traditional name.
-Tesfaye is proficient in Amharic, his native language acquired from his grandmother, and is also fluent in French, as he attended a French immersion school.
+In 2024, he legally removed his middle name.
+Tesfaye grew up speaking Amharic, and is also fluent in French, as he attended a French immersion school.
 He was further educated at West Hill Collegiate Institute and Birchmount Park Collegiate Institute.

 At seventeen, Tesfaye dropped out of school and relocated to an apartment in the neighbourhood of Parkdale with two friends, one of whom was La Mar Taylor—his best friend and now creative director.
-Living a hedonistic lifestyle with his friends, Tesfaye adopted his stage name because he left home on a weekend.
-He removed the last 'e' in 'weekend' to avoid trademark issues with the Canadian pop rock band the Weekend.
-He has also experienced homelessness and was incarcerated on several occasions during this time, which encouraged him to "smarten up, to focus".
-During this time, Tesfaye frequently engaged in drug use, including substances such as ketamine, cocaine, MDMA, magic mushrooms, and cough syrup, stating that drugs were a "crutch" for him when he wrote music.
+They lived a hedonistic lifestyle, and paid their $850 monthly rent using welfare checks.
+Later, Tesfaye earned money by selling cannabis and folding clothes at an American Apparel store in downtown Toronto, where his coworkers played his early music without realizing it was his.
+He also experienced homelessness and was incarcerated on several occasions during this time, which encouraged him to "smarten up, to focus".
+Tesfaye frequently engaged in drug use, including substances such as ketamine, cocaine, MDMA, magic mushrooms, and cough syrup, stating that drugs were a "crutch" for him when he wrote music.
+He adopted his stage name because he moved to Parkdale on a weekend; he removed the last 'e' in 'weekend' to avoid trademark issues with the Canadian pop rock band the Weekend.
 Before releasing music under his current stage name, he went under the alias "Kin Kane", as part of a hip-hop duo called "Bulleez n Nerdz", and was part of a production team called 'the Noise'.